MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/configure-bot-best-practices.md

 ---
-title: "Best practices for configuring bots | MicrosoftDocs"
+title: Best practices for configuring bots
-description: "This article lists the best practices that you can follow when you configure Azure and Copilot Studio bots in Omnichannel for Customer Service." ms.date: 08/30/2022
+description: This article lists the best practices that you can follow when you configure Azure and Copilot Studio bots in Omnichannel for Customer Service. ms.date: 06/14/2024
 author: neeranelli
 ms.author: nenellim
+ms.reviewer: nenellim
-ms.topic: article
+ms.topic: conceptual
+ms.custom: bap-template
+ms.collection:
 ---

 # Best practices for configuring bots